Amanda Lindhout: Return to Africa

 Lindhout's work for the Global Enrichment Foundation eventually drew her back to Somalia in July 2011.
 Accompanied by CBC's The National, who filmed a documentary about her titled Return To Africa, Lindhout visited the Dadaab refugee complex in Kenya to research a $60-million educational project for children in the camp, many of whom fled the conflict in southern Somalia.
 Lindhout attempted to reconcile her fear of abduction with her deep commitment to helping the asylum seekers.
 However, her efforts were criticized by Badu Katelo, Kenya's commissioner for refugees, who suggested that the best solution to the issue was through military intervention in Somalia's conflict zones.
 Katelo characterized Lindhout's initiative as "small ...
 It's a drop in the ocean.
 It's not anything to rely on to bring peace to Somalia.
 I think if education was to bring peace in Somalia, then it should've happened a long time ago because in 1991, when refugees came here, they were all educated".
 Lindhout responded that "to anyone who's questioning us right now, that's fine ...
 That's fair.
 It is an incredibly challenging environment to work in, but time will tell the story."

 Leading a large convoy carrying food aid for 14,000 people in the southern Somalia town of Dobley, she was welcomed by Somalia's Transitional Federal Government.
 Lindhout described the trip as also "an opportunity for me to look at that fear and maybe let it go – this fear that I have been carrying around with me for some time".
 Her Convoys For Hope project continued to provide relief and expects to assist 300,000 more people during the drought.

-Awards and honours
+Honours

-On February 23, 2010, Alberta MLA Manmeet Bhullar spoke of Lindhout's release on the floor of the Alberta Legislature, stating that there was no honour or medal prestigious enough to reward Lindhout for putting her life in danger to help others and for recognizing that her captors were themselves in need of assistance.
-In June 2012, Lindhout received the Red Deer Women of Excellence Award in Human Services from the Red Deer & District Community Foundation.
-In March 2012, she spoke at the annual Clinton Global Initiative about her humanitarian work in the Horn of Africa with the Global Enrichment Foundation.
 Lindhout was awarded a Doctor of Laws, honouris causa, from the University of Lethbridge on May 30, 2014.
 The institution's Chancellor Shirley McClellan described Lindhout's story as "one of incredible perseverance and compassion," and expressed admiration for Lindhout for using her hostage experience as an impetus to effect change.